Involvement with imPACT

 Campus involvement should benefit your academic performance.
 Consider your academic readiness and demands when making involvement decisions.
 Many involvement opportunities have academic requirements, so keep those grades up!

 Be intentional about getting involved in ways that connect you to the right people.
 Want to meet fellow students?
 Consider exploring student employment opportunities, or joining student organizations, Fraternity and Sorority Life or Sport Clubs.
 Want to feel more connected to UWF?
-Attend campus events — see the UWF Calendar and the ArgoPulse Events Calendar — or explore Recreation and Sports Services opportunities, such as Outdoor Adventures trips.
+Attend campus events — see the UWF Calendar and the ArgoPulse Events Calendar — or explore Recreation and Wellness opportunities, such as Outdoor Adventures trips.

 Remember that you can only do your best if you are at your best.
 Get involved in ways that promote your physical, mental, spiritual and financial well-being.
 Take advantage of Counseling and Psychological Services and other resources to maintain your wellness.
 Challenges can feel overwhelming, but you don't have to face them on your own.